tyleretters/nor.the-rn.info/_pages/software.md

 ---
 layout: software
 title: Software
+subtitle: Writing, collaborating, and using software is a core tenet of my practice.
 permalink: /software/
 ---
-_Writing, collaborating, and using software is a core tenet of my practice._